Subscribe to Home Ever After

 9. Double up 1/2 loads of laundry and only dry full loads.
 Put your half load of washed whites in the dryer and let them wait until your next half load is complete.
 Dry as one full load and cut the energy cost in half.

-10. Dry loads back to back if possible to keep the dryer from heating up again (save time and energy).
+10. Dry loads back to back if possible to keep the dryer from cooling down and having to heat up again (save time and energy).

 11. Double spin clothes in the washer.
 After your washing machine is done, turn the knob to “Spin only” and spin the clothes a second time.
 The centrifugal motion (spinning) helps to get extra water out of the clothes, which in turn take less time to dry in the dryer.